michael-r-may/michael-r-may.github.io/README.md

 Hi, I’m Michael 👋🏻

-I am a mobile software engineer, music lover, coffee lover, beer lover, travelling light, commuter cyclist, fitness runner and general geek about town.
+I'm a software engineering manager, music lover, coffee lover, beer lover, travelling light, commuter cyclist, fitness runner and general geek about town.

 Career wise, it’s gone something like this: Un*x and C then C++ and Windows, then Java and onto J2ME before Symbian (shudder), a smattering of C# and then…iOS!
-Whoosh…career pivot…square brackets…several well-loved apps later…Swift…and now.
+Whoosh…career pivot…square brackets…several well-loved apps later - …Swift… - and now...managing some amazing people on their journey through the tech world.
 It’s been fun, it still is fun, and long may that continue.

-I speak at things occasionally (such as UIKonf, NSSpain and KotlinConf) but you have maybe heard me speaking more recently as the co-host of a meet-up called // TODO  (if you live in London!).
+I speak at things occasionally (such as UIKonf, NSSpain and KotlinConf) but you have maybe heard me speaking more recently as the co-host of a meet-up called // TODO  (if you live in London).

-You could be for a number of reasons, so let me give you some links to find your way to where you probably want to be;
+You could be here for a number of reasons, so let me give you some links to find your way to where you probably want to be;

 *Social:*
 * [Twitter](https://www.twitter.com/codermay)